kranzky/sesame-cli/README.md

 $ sesame --help
 usage: ./bin/sesame [options]
-    -p, --path         the path to the sesame cave; overrides $SESAME_PATH and .sesamerc -s, --service      the name of the service (e.g. Twitter) -u, --user         the username for the given service (e.g. user@test.com) -o, --offset       the password index for the service and username (defaults to 0) -e, --echo         display passwords in plain text instead of adding to the clipboard -i, --interactive  launch an interactive cli, allowing commands to be issued -r, --reconstruct  reconstruct a sesame cave from an existing passphrase -x, --expunge      remove the temporary lock; the full passphrase will be required -c, --command      the command to execute; one of: list, get, add, next, delete -l, --list         show all services and usernames -a, --add          add a new service and username -g, --get          get the current password for an existing service and username -n, --next         generate a new password for an existing service and username -d, --delete       remove an existing service and username -q, --quiet        silence the jinn
-    -v, --version      print the version and exit
+    -p, --path         the path to the sesame cave; overrides $SESAME_PATH and .sesamerc -q, --quiet        silence the welcome banner and the jinn -e, --echo         display passwords in plain text instead of adding to the clipboard -r, --reconstruct  reconstruct a sesame cave from an existing passphrase -k, --lock         create a temporary lock; no passphrase required on next run -x, --expunge      remove the temporary lock; full passphrase required on next run -i, --interactive  launch an interactive cli, allowing commands to be issued -c, --command      the command to execute; one of: list, get, add, next, delete -l, --list         show all services and usernames -a, --add          add a new service and username -g, --get          get the password for a service and username -n, --next         generate a new password for a service and username -d, --delete       remove an existing service and username -s, --service      the name of the service (e.g. Facebook) -u, --user         the username for the service (e.g. user@test.com) -o, --offset       the password offset to use (overrides current) -v, --version      print the version and exit
     -h, --help         all of that up there ^
 ```